William Poole: Shooting and death

-Morrissey plotted revenge and on February 25, 1855, recently fired NYPD patrolman Lewis Baker and Jim Turner, who were allegedly acting as enforcers for Morrissey, shot Poole in the leg and chest at Stanwix Hall, a bar on Broadway near Prince, at that time a center of the city's nightlife.
+Morrissey plotted revenge and on February 25, 1855, recently-fired NYPD patrolman Lewis Baker and Jim Turner, who were allegedly acting as enforcers for Morrissey, shot Poole in the leg and chest at Stanwix Hall, a bar on Broadway near Prince, at that time a center of the city's nightlife.
 The New York Daily Times reported on February 26, 1855, the following:

 Several days after the shooting, on March 8, 1855, Poole died in his home on Christopher Street at the age of 33.
 Poole was survived by his wife and son, Charles Poole.
 The war between Poole and Morrissey had been very public and The New York Times covered the events of Stanwix Hall almost every day for a month.
-A local newsman reported Poole's last words were, "Good-bye, boys; I die a true American."
+One local newsman reported Poole's last words were, "Good-bye, boys; I die a true American," although the New York Evening Post, quoting an unnamed man who was at Poole's bedside when he died, reported that his last words named Morrissey as his killer.
 He was buried on March 11, 1855, in Brooklyn's Green-Wood Cemetery with thousands of spectators.

 Lewis Baker fled New York City, with the help of Daniel Kerrigan, a twenty-four year old 1853 Democratic nominee for councilman.
 Kerrigan was an Irish-American and expressed sympathy for Baker.
-The Times called Kerrigan "one 'of the principle accessories to the murder of Poole and the flight of Baker."
+The Times called Kerrigan "one of the principle accessories to the murder of Poole and the flight of Baker."
 Facing an international manhunt organized by Poole's patrons in the Know Nothing Party, Baker boarded the Jewett and sailed for the Canary Islands.
 He was intercepted, however, on the high seas on April 17, 1855.
 Baker was arrested and returned to New York City to be tried for the murder of William Poole.
 All three trials, however, ended with a hung jury and Baker ultimately walked away a free man.
 Morrissey went on to open up several Irish pubs and accumulated a fortune of $1.5 million.
 He later served two terms as a New York state senator and two more terms in the U.S. House of Representatives.
 Morrissey died in 1878 and lies buried in a Roman Catholic cemetery in his childhood hometown of Troy, New York.